Timo Tjahjanto: Career

-2007–2017: Career beginnings, The Mo Brothers, Citra Award nomination
+2007–2017: Career beginnings, The Mo Brothers and Citra Award nominee

 Tjahjanto and Stamboel rose to fame for directing and writing their feature directorial debut Macabre (known as Rumah Dara in local market) in 2009.
 The film is based on their 2007 short film Dara, which was included in the 2008 anthology film Takut: Faces of Fear.
 It stars Julie Estelle, Shareefa Daanish, Ario Bayu, Aming, and Sigi Wimala.
 Macabre received rave reviews and won several awards from international and local film festivals, with Daanish receiving praise for her performance as the titular character.
 Tjahjanto and Stamboel appeared among the patrons of Herosase in Joko Anwar's The Forbidden Door.

 In 2012, he directed a segment in the anthology film The ABCs of Death alongside other filmmakers which included Nacho Vigalondo, Banjong Pisanthanakun, Ben Wheatley, Noboru Iguchi, Ti West, and Yoshihiro Nishimura.
 The following year, he worked on 'Safe Haven', a segment included in the horror anthology film V/H/S/2 which premiered at the 2013 Sundance Film Festival.
 Tjahjanto co-directed and co-wrote the segment with Gareth Evans, director of the 2011 action hit The Raid.

 In 2014, Tjahjanto reunited with Stamboel as The Mo Brothers to direct, produce, and write Killers, a Japanese-Indonesian horror-thriller.
 The film stars actors from both Japan and Indonesia, including Kazuki Kitamura, Oka Antara, Rin Takanashi, Luna Maya, Ray Sahetapy, Epy Kusnandar, and Tara Basro.
 It premiered at the 2014 Sundance Film Festival and received positive reviews upon release with a 73% fresh score on Rotten Tomatoes.
 The duo teamed up again in 2016 to release the action film Headshot with The Raid star Iko Uwais and Maya Award winning actress Chelsea Islan in leading roles with Sunny Pang, Julie Estelle, Zack Lee, Bront Palarae, and Ario Bayu in supporting roles.